Maruzensky: Stud career

 Upon retirement, Maruzensky was sent to the Toyosato Stallion Center in Monbetsu, Hokkaido to stand stud there.
-As a stallion, Maruzensky was a successful sire, producing Kikka Sho winner Horisky as one of his first crops, as well as Derby winner Sakura Chiyono O, Takarazuka winner Suzuka Koban, and Kikka Sho winner Leo Durban.
+As a stallion, Maruzensky was a successful sire, producing Kikka Sho winner Horisky in one of his first crops, as well as Derby winner Sakura Chiyono O, Takarazuka Kinen winner Suzuka Koban, and Kikka Sho winner Leo Durban.

-Maruzensky was also successful as a broodmare sire, giving birth to dams of two Derby winners, Winning Ticket and Special Week, as well as Rice Shower, Mejiro Bright, and Primo Ordine among other Grade I winners.
+Maruzensky was also successful as a broodmare sire, siring dams of two Derby winners, Winning Ticket and Special Week, as well as Rice Shower, Mejiro Bright, and Primo Ordine among other Grade I winners.

 Maruzensky died on August 21, 1997, after suffering a heart attack.
-A funeral was held three days later on August 24, attended by many people as well as his dam, who was still alive at the time, before being buried inside the Hashimoto Bokujou property.
+A funeral was held three days later on August 24, attended by many people as well as his dam, who was still alive at the time, before being buried on the Hashimoto Bokujou property.

 Notable progeny

 Below data is based on JBIS Stallion Reports.